-Leaving care - Information and support for our young people leaving care
+Leaving Care - support for our young people leaving care and our Local Offer

 Our corporate parent and grandparent pledge to you: Care Leavers pledge .

 What does corporate parenting and grand parenting mean for Calderdale’s children and young people?
 A message from Robin Tuddenham, Chief Executive, Calderdale Council: Robin’s message .

 If you are leaving care we will provide different services, information and support that includes advice to help you make the right choices and decisions through your transition to adulthood.
 A Pathway Advisor will work with you to write a pathway plan, which will look at things like accommodation, budgeting, health and education, training and employment.

 Your service is based at Customer First, 19 Horton Street, Halifax HX1 1QE

 You can also phone: 01422 394099 or find us on Facebook: Calderdale Pathway Service .

 For more about upcoming events, or to help arrange one, please contact Kayla by email: Kayla.Hughes@calderdale.gov.uk or phone: 01422 394099.